shohoku11wrj/shohoku11wrj.github.com/_posts/way/Technology/2013-09-22-algorithm-study-series-one.md

         ...
     }

-\#16 and \#18 is what I fixed it.
+\#16 is what I have fixed to replace \#18.

 ### BST VS. Heap

 I was used to mix BST and Heap up.
-Now I know they are both elementary trees, but totally different.
-BST is more well organized where every node satisfies: left_subtree < node < right_subtree; Heap is a not necessary so.
-Waht's more, Heap is a complete tree.
+Now I know they are both elementary trees, but totally different. <br/>
+BST is more well organized where every node satisfies __left_subtree < node < right_subtree__; <br/>
+Heap does not necessarily so.
+What's more, Heap is a complete tree.

 eg: In a MinHeap, root is the minimum of the whole tree.
-An new node is inserted at the last position at first, then rejust its final position through Up-Heap Bubbling.
+An new node is inserted at the last position at first, then rejust its final position through __Up-Heap Bubbling__.

 While in BST, a new node is compared from ROOT to its real position before it is inserted at the real position.
 And the real position of a new node must be a leaf.